Skip to main content

 Share

-Election season is in full swing in Saskatchewan, and for many young voters, this will be their introduction to the Canadian democratic process.
+Election season is in full swing in Saskatchewan, and for many young voters, it's their introduction to the Canadian democratic process.

 On the University of Saskatchewan campus, midterm exams are underway, but election season means additional studying for some.